TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2025.md

 ### An insider's look into architecture choices for Amazon DynamoDB

+This is less about the specific choices made for DynamoDB and more about how choices are made and to help your team make choices for your application.
+The overriding theme is to establish common *tenets* for your team.
+Once the team has a shared understanding about your team's priorities and non-negotiables, you empower individual team members to make decisions for themselves.

+Sections of the presentation are presented as an argument between presenters which makes it hard to follow the thread.

 * [YouTube](https://youtu.be/4GKXx9vIqsk)
-* Not so much about the specific choices, more about how choices are made, help your team make choices for you application
 * Tenets: Context for team, shared understanding, priorities, how decisions are made
 * DynamoDB Tenets: Security, Durability, Availability, Predictable low latency (in that order)
-* Core concepts for distributed systems - multiple servers, replication, failure, coordination, routing.
-Confusingly presented as argument between the presenters.
+* Core concepts for distributed systems: multiple servers, replication, failure, coordination, routing.
 * What choices did DynamoDB make for Routing, Metadata management, Limits?

-* Routing
+Routing
 * Request goes to random request router via DNS and load balancers, spread across AZs with dedicated load balancer per AZ
 * Storage nodes have 3 replicas spread across 3 AZs
-* Correlated failures more likely across AZs, could lose load balancer, request routers and one storage node
+* Correlated failures more likely within AZs, could lose load balancer, request routers and one storage node
 * For availability want to spread requests across AZs: e.g. router in AZ1 calls storage in AZ2
-* For latency want to keep with AZ.
-Requests to AZ1 LB go to routers to AZ1 and take to storage node in AZ1
+* For latency want to keep within AZ.
+Requests to AZ1 LB go to routers in AZ1 which talk to storage node in AZ1
-* "Split horizon" DNS prefers addresses in same AZ as caller
+* Use "Split horizon" DNS to prefer addresses in same AZ as caller
 * Have to go cross AZ in case of failure. e.g. If router goes down in AZ2, LB has to send requests to AZ1 and AZ3.
 Static stability planning ensures each AZ has enough spare capacity provisioned to handle it's share of extra traffic if an AZ goes down.
 * What if one AZ receives significantly more traffic than others?
 Lots of DNS magic to try and keep it balanced.
 If too much traffic enters, LBs will send to other AZs to balance.
 * Lots of complexity at database level to keep traffic balanced to storage nodes given different requirements for strong and weakly consistent reads for which storage nodes they can talk to.

-* Metadata Management
+Metadata Management
 * Router has to validate caller identity, check caller has access to table, check you're within limits, work out which storage node cluster owns table, work out which partition within cluster you need to access
 * Storage node has to enforce rate limiting, retrieve right encryption key from KMS
 * Design goal is to do all of that within 10s of microseconds
 * While also coping with partition create, move, split and delete
 * Metadata system has to handle huge load
-* Could add cache to request router but now have situation where large fleet of servers is driving requests to small fleets.
+* Could add cache to request router but now have situation where large fleet of servers is driving requests to small fleet.
 Very dangerous.
 If caches go stale, metadata system falls over.
 * Added another layer of cache.
 Central, scalable, MemDS caching system.
 Control plane and storage nodes push updates to MemDS.
 Request routers still have local caches in front of MemDS.
-* Eventual consistent cache on top of eventual consistant cache.
+* Eventual consistent cache on top of eventual consistent cache.
 * All MetaData is versioned.
 Storage nodes are ultimate source of truth.
 If request router uses v20 cached metadata to talk to storage node it can tell router that's out of date and tell it where it moved partition to.
 * Hedging.
 If router has local cache miss, it makes two requests to different MemDS servers and uses first returned.
 * Constant work.
 Even if there's a local cache hit, make two requests to MemDS in background.
 Ensures MemDS can handle it if all caches go stale.
 * Long-lived connections.
 Request router is caching data.
 Want high chance that more requests from same client use same request router.
 More DNS tricks + right sizing pool of routers.

-* Limits
+Limits
 * Limits exist to ensure predictable low latency given physical hardware constraints
 * 1000 write unit, 3000 read unit limit per partition
 * Why transaction and item size limits?
 Predictable low latency.